gudzpoz/brocatel/docs/tutorial.md

 or `` `code` and [links](http://url)``.
 They are not that hard to learn, but may still pose a challenge for users not really into plain text markups.
 To make things easier, here we use a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor by default.

+If you prefer a plain text one, click on the "🗒️" checkbox in the editor.
 :::

 ## Texts